 Published Research Articles Relating to Northeast Passage:

-- Craig, P. J. Wilder, A., Sable, J. R., Gravink, J. (in press).
+- Craig, P. J. Wilder, A., Sable, J. R., Gravink, J. (2013).
 Promoting access, transition, and health: A community-based approach to managing chronic health conditions.
 ATRA Annual in Therapeutic Recreation, 21.

 - Wilder, A., Craig, P. J., Sable, J. R., Gravink, J., Frye, J., & Carr, C. (2011).
 The PATH-way home: Promoting access, transition, and health for veterans with disabilities.
 Therapeutic Recreation Journal.
 45(4), 268-285.